 - Motor Nerves: Damage to the motor nerves can cause weakness and muscle wasting.
 The muscles may become smaller and weaker.
 In some cases, the muscles may be so weak that they cannot support the body.

 - Autonomic Nerves: Damage to the autonomic nerves can cause a variety of symptoms, including blood pressure fluctuations, heart rate, constipation or diarrhea, and sexual dysfunction.
 In some cases, the autonomic nerves are so damaged that they cannot regulate the body’s functions properly, which can be life-threatening.

 Shock Wave Therapy for Peripheral Neuropathy

 Extracorporeal shock wave therapy (ESWT) is a new treatment showing promising results.
 Shock wave therapy uses sound waves to stimulate the nerves and promote healing.
-The sound waves are specifically targeted to the area of damage, which makes shock wave therapy an effective treatment for peripheral neuropathy.
+The sound waves are specifically targeted to the area of damage, which makes shock wave therapy an effective treatment for peripheral neuropathy pain.

 - One of the advantages of shock wave therapy is that it is non-invasive.
 The treatment is safe and has very few side effects.

 - Another advantage of shock wave therapy is that it effectively treats various conditions, including diabetic neuropathy, chemotherapy-induced neuropathy, and idiopathic neuropathy.

 The Benefits Of Shock Wave Therapy